Tiaki Chan

-Tiaki Chan (born 15 June 2000) is a international rugby league footballer who plays as a for Wigan Warriors, in the Super League.
+Tiaki Chan (born 15 June 2000) is a international rugby league footballer who plays as a for Toulouse Olympique in the Super League.

 Personal life

 Chan's father Alex is a former Catalans Dragons and New Zealand international player.
 His brother Joe is also a professional rugby league footballer.
+Chan's cousins Casey Mclean and Jesse McLean are also professional rugby league footballers.

 Club career

 Catalans Dragons

 In 2022 he made his Catalans Dragons debut in the Super League against the Leeds Rhinos.

 Chan played 13 games for Catalans in the 2023 Super League season but did not play in their 2023 Super League Grand Final loss against Wigan.

-Wigan Warriors
+Melbourne Storm

-On 26 June 2023 it was reported that he had signed with Wigan for the 2024 season on a three-year deal.
+On 26 June 2023 it was reported that he had signed with the Storm for the 2024 season on a three-year deal.